 Should gay parents be more scared than straight parents?

 There are 2 issues here.
-First, nobody can “turn” anyone’s sexuality in any direction.
-Your child’s sexuality and sexual identity belong to your child, not to you, and you don’t get a vote.
-Second, there’s an underlying assumption that being straight is better than being gay.
+First, nobody can “turn” anyone’s sexuality or gender identity in any direction.
+Your child’s sexuality and gender identity belong to your child, not to you, and you don’t get a vote.
+Second, there’s an underlying assumption that being straight/cisgender is best and superior.
 That attitude is hurtful, damaging, dangerous — and false.

 How can two men talk to a girl about her period?

 The same way they talk about anything else – with respect, care and love.
 Our culture has an odd attitude toward menstruation; often, the mere mention of a girl’s monthly cycle stops a guy in his tracks.
 But honestly, that seems rather silly.
-If a dad doesn’t know how to put in a tampon (and gay or straight, why should he know?), then he can ask a woman for help.
+If a dad doesn’t know how to put in a tampon (and gay, bi or straight — why should he know?), then he can ask a woman for help.
 My husband and I have turned to our It-Takes-A-Village friends several times.
 For example: we don’t wear make-up, but our daughter does.
 She learned to apply it from another adult, since neither of her parents had ever so much as put on lipstick.
 She’s tolerant of our woeful ignorance, and more importantly, shows no signs of being scarred for life.
-The point here: No parent can be everything for her or his children.
-It’s not about being gay/straight; it’s about being human.
+The point here: No parent can be everything for her or his or their children.
+It’s not about being LGBTQ+/straight; it’s about being human.